trailofbits/differ/README.md

 # Path to the original binary
 original: /path/to/binary
-# List of recovered binaries to test against
+# List of debloated binaries to test against.
+The key is the debloater name and the value
-recovered:
-  - /path/to/debloated/binary
-  - /path/to/another/debloated/binary
+# is the path to the debloated version of the original binary.
+debloaters:
+  binrec: /path/to/binrec/binary
+  other_debloated: /path/to/other/debloated/binary

 # List of templates to generate, run, and compare against the original binary
 templates: